-The guest editors Joaquim Miranda Sarmento and Carlos Oliveira Cruz te to the call for papers to the Special Issue “Sustainable Public-Private Partnerships for Future-Proof Efficient Assets”, to be published in the Journal Sustainability, with deadline June 30th, 2021.
+The guest editors Joaquim Miranda Sarmento and Carlos Oliveira Cruz are inviting to submit to the Special Issue “Sustainable Public-Private Partnerships for Future-Proof Efficient Assets”, at Journal Sustainability, with deadline until June 30th, 2021.

 Sustainability is an international, interdisciplinary, academic, peer-reviewed and open access journal on environmental, cultural, economic and social sustainability, with an impact factor of 2,592, indexed on the Science Citation Index Expanded, Social Sciences Citation Index (Web of Science platforms) and Scopus.

 Public-Private Partnerships(PPPs) have been adopted worldwide as a procurement model able to leverage private capital and private expertise, to deliver and manage public infrastructure and public services.
 The focus on PPPs has been primarily financial, given the numerous financial and fiscal benefits provided by the model (although these potential benefits have turned negatively in some countries).
 Therefore, the evaluation of such projects has been primarily done in terms of their financial impact, comparing the (potential) gains with the alternative public management model.
 The results have been mixed across different sectors and distinct countries.